 Enabling Project Management

-Project Management Columns
+Managing Project Management Settings

-Columns selected for Project Management cannot be deleted, but can be hidden.
+Columns selected for Project Management must remain as the data type specified above.
+They cannot be deleted while Project Management is enabled, but they can be hidden.